Are Corpus Christi College Courses transferable?

 Do you have to be Catholic or Christian to attend Corpus Christi College?

 No, students from various backgrounds attend Corpus Christi.
 Our Campus Life & Ministry Office provides opportunities for all students to take part in campus life.
 If you are interested in exploring your life as a Catholic or Christian, we are committed to supporting you as you develop and investigate your faith.
 Because of our dynamic program, most students will choose to take part in events that help them to celebrate their Christian faith and Catholicity.

 All student activities are voluntary.
 We are committed to diversity and respect religious liberty, and we are also very proud of our Catholic foundation and character.
 Please call us if you have any further questions about faith development at Corpus Christi.

 Is religious education a requirement of the College?

 Corpus Christi College offers a strong foundation in the Liberal Arts, and part of the Arts and Humanities curriculum at any university is Religious Studies.
 We encourage students to learn more about religion, history, philosophy and literature.
 In Religious Studies we currently offer courses in Christian History, Islamic History and World Religions.
 They are not required courses, but are very popular with our students.

 How do I apply?

-See the application checklist for more details on applying to Corpus Christi.
+See the admissions requirements and application process for more details on applying to Corpus Christi.
 We look forward to meeting you!